Thrombosis of the hepatic artery. Hepatic vein thrombosis

 4. Hepatosplenomegaly ().

-most likely and common complication- Esophageal bleeding, the source of which are varicose veins. progresses chronic ischemia(circulatory failure) and subsequent cirrhosis (replacement connective tissue liver cells), if it was not present before, having played a role in the development of the pathological process.
+The most likely and common complication– esophageal bleeding, the source of which is varicose veins.
+Progressing chronic ischemia(circulatory failure) and subsequent cirrhosis (replacement connective tissue liver cells), if it was not present previously, playing a role in the development of the pathological process.

 Diagnostics

-• Ultrasound of the abdominal organs, dopplerography ( ultrasonography portal vein);
+• Ultrasound of the abdominal organs, Dopplerography ( ultrasound examination portal vein);

-• computer and magnetic resonance imaging of the abdominal organs;
+• computed tomography and magnetic resonance imaging of the abdominal organs;

 • angiography of the portal vein (X-ray examination with the introduction of a contrast agent);

-• splenoportography, transhepatic portography (contrast injection into the spleen or liver);
+• splenoportography, transhepatic portography (injection of contrast into the spleen or liver);

-• portal scintigraphy (introduction of a radiopharmaceutical and fixation of its accumulation in the portal vein).
+• portal scintigraphy (administration of a radiopharmaceutical drug and recording its accumulation in the portal vein).

 Treatment